NikhilM42/SWIG/readme.md

 # Welcome to the SWIG wiki!
 Standard Work Instruction Generator

-This script was started because I got tired of making standard work instructions by hand.
+This script was started because I got tired of making standard work instructions by hand and was just dipping my toe into python.
+No one else really used it so here it lies gathering dust.
 The script reads a text file of instructions and generates an excel workbook.
+Plenty of room for improvement if I ever come back to this script. **WARNING** There is no error handling baked into this currently.
 The textfile has to follow some special rules as follows:

 ## Rules: